domenicozambella/creche/README.md

 Lecture notes for an introductory (under)graduate course.

-<font style="color:aa0000;"> Warning: this branch contains work in progress mixed up with wrong ideas and wild experiments.
-Please, visit the <em>master</em> branch instead.</font>
+`Warning: this branch contains work in progress mixed up with wrong ideas and wild experiments.
+Please, visit the <em>master</em> branch instead.`

 Printable output in file [`creche.pdf`](./creche.pdf)